 The fourth mode requires a method for specifying which tagged frames should receive an additional VLAN tag.
-The TEMAC Receive Configuration Word 0 Register - Offset 0x0000\0400 in Chapter 2 and Receive VLAN Data Table - Offset 0x0000\8000-0x0000\BFFF in Chapter 2 are used for this purpose.
-A "1" in the tag enable field for a TPID value indicates that frame should receive an additional tag.
-Again, transmit In-Band FCS mode is not allowed and receive FCS stripping is required when using VLAN tagging because FCS field value will not be correct for the frame with the additional VLAN tag.
+The TEMAC Receive Configuration Word 0 Register in Chapter 2 and

+Receive VLAN Data Table in Chapter 2 are used for this purpose.
+A 1 in the tag enable field for a TPID value indicates that frame should receive an additional tag.
+Again, transmit In-Band FCS mode is not allowed and receive FCS stripping is required when using VLAN tagging because FCS field value is not correct for the frame with the additional VLAN tag.
 Although receive stripping is enabled, any padding, if present, is not stripped because the TYPE / LENGTH field of the receive frame contains a VLAN tag rather than a length value.
 However, the length field is still present.